 Skip to main content

-Everyone gets scrapes and/or cuts at some point in their life.
+Everyone gets scrapes and cuts at some point in their life.
 Most of the time, these wounds are minor and heal without any treatment at all.
 However, some cuts and injuries require stitches to heal properly.

 Whether a cut needs stitches depends on factors such as where the cut is and how deep it is.
 Some minor wounds bleed more than others, which can make it difficult to know when to get stitches or just treat the cut at home.